Komet/MediaElch/docs/contributing/continuous-integration.md

 ## What CI services do you use?

-From 2018-03-10 to 2020-12-19 MediaElch used TravisCI.
+From 2018-03-10 until 2020-12-19 MediaElch used TravisCI.
 They heavily reduced their free plan so that we were forced to drop TravisCI and switch to another CI runner.
 TravisCI was used for uploading nightlies, uploading code coverage and more.
 For historic reasons, you can find the `.travis.yml` file [here][travis_old].